 "The same kind of tech that displaces certain workers also opens up new opportunities," Goff said.
 "Work life has changed to the point where everyone is essentially their own free agent; managing yourself has really become the theme in the last 10 years, and so we're trying to empower people through tools and open-ended community."

 Jobcase itself is a community of 70 million people, including experts and professionals in a variety of industries.
 As far as education goes, Goff pointed to resources like Khan Academy, which offers free courses on topics like economics and coding.
 Certifying the skills learned on these platforms, Goff said, will likely come increasingly from completing freelance tasks, rather than from academic institutions.

 "The rise of platforms for gigs and 1099 labor are increasingly breaking down this notion of (skill certification)," Goff said.
 "It might still be difficult to get that full-time job, but building on contracted experience is a way to give that competency verification.
 In the education and training world, it means decoupling the certification of your education from the delivery of your education."

 In other words, the people you've worked with would increasingly certify your skill set and level of competence, rather than an established institution with a four-year degree program.

-Others, like James Wallace, co-founder of Exponential University, see a future that eschews the conventional notion of jobs altogether.
-Wallace said that by embracing automation and high tech, individuals could be empowered to create incomes on their own, without the need of a traditional, hierarchical company.
+Others, like James Wallace, co-founder of Exponential University, see an automated future that eschews the conventional notion of jobs altogether.
+Wallace said that by embracing automation and high tech, individuals could be empowered to create incomes on their own, without the need for a traditional, hierarchical company.

 "We're living through something now that is unfortunate but necessary pain," Wallace said.
 "The conversation should be how to reduce those growing pains.
 The reality is the ultimate effect of automation is something very positive for everyone."